We are booked till mid-May.

 For the months of July and August, we may need someone who is willing to do house-sitting for us.
 Some knowledge of Japanese language is a plus.

-We will post here in case we need additional short-term workawayers (one-week).
+We will post here in case something comes up and we need short-term workawayers (one-week) during these months.

 We only host solo travelers at this time.

 Please read our profile carefully.
 We won’t be returning messages whose sender has obviously not read it.

 We are grateful to receive lots of inquiries.
 However we are afraid that many people have very brief profiles which give us too little information about her/him, with just a few photos, without any review.
 Please give ample information in your profile so we can get to know better your personality, character, your values, your dream etc..

 We CANNOT host anyone without a travel insurance.
 Medical care in Japan is NOT free.
 We do not accept anyone reckless enough to travel around without proper insurance!